 • Use Positive Reinforcement.
 The population focuses on a reward system rather than a punitive mechanism for non-adherence to population norms.
 Positive reinforcement means that the behaviour will be repeated in the future.

 • Involve Your Child: Let your child choose the reward option or get his input on how you want to design the chart.
-It means that they are more interested in participating in those activities or events, which increases their readiness to participate in any given activity or event.
+This will increase their interest in those activities or events and their readiness to participate in any given activity or event.

-• Be Patient and Encouraging: There is no shortcut to change and anyone who has set out to make a change knows this much.
-Be patient and give a lot of encouragement and make lots of positive comments so that your child works hard.
+• Be Patient and Encouraging: There is no shortcut to change; anyone who has set out to make a change knows this.
+Be patient, encourage your child, and make lots of positive comments so that your child works hard.

-• Review and Adjust: It is important to revise this chart from time to time, discuss with your child the achieved or missed goal and, if necessary, change it or the respective encouragements and penalties.
-It also makes the system fun for the child and keeps him or her interested in interacting with the system.
+• Review and Adjust: It is essential to revise this chart occasionally, discuss the achieved or missed goal with your child, and, if necessary, change it or the respective encouragements and penalties.
+This also makes the system fun for the child and keeps them interested in interacting.

 Implementing the Behavior Reward Chart

-The exciting part of using the Behavior Reward Chart is that it is a step by step procedure aimed at enhancing the appropriate behaviors among children.
-First of all, one has to distinguish and define the promoted behaviors at the beginning of the intervention.
-These behaviors should be described in positive terms like; “is able to submit homework on time or; does not need to be reminded to help with the house chores among others.
+The exciting part of using the Behavior Reward Chart is that it is a step-by-step procedure aimed at enhancing the appropriate behaviours among children.
+First, one must distinguish and define the promoted behaviours at the beginning of the intervention.
+These behaviours should be described in favourable terms like; “can submit homework on time or; does not need to be reminded to help with the house chores, among others.

-Some of the measures that may be implemented includes the following Once the above behaviors have been developed, the next process is to come up with an attractive chart that ought to be placed somewhere that is easily reachable by the child as well as noticeable.
-The positive behavior can be marked using stickers or markers.
+Some of the measures that may be implemented include the following: Once the above behaviours have been developed, the following process is to create an attractive chart that ought to be placed somewhere easily reachable by the child as well as noticeable.
+The positive behaviour can be marked using stickers or markers.

-First of all, one should always have clearly defined goals; second, one should always reward the child when he or she finishes with a particular goal.
-The rewards should be desirable to the child and might be additional playtime or a small toy or a short trip.
-Periodic assessment and alteration of the chart and behaviors will assist in continuing the child’s focus on the chart and adherence to positive behavior.
+First, one should always have clearly defined goals; second, one should always reward the child when he or she finishes with a particular goal.
+The rewards should be desirable to the child, including additional playtime, a small toy, or a short trip.
+Periodic assessment and alteration of the chart and behaviours will assist in continuing the child’s focus on the chart and adherence to positive behaviour.

 Pros and Cons of Using Behavior Reward Charts

-For parents and teachers behavior reward charts have been widely used in regards to positive behavioral transformation among children.
-However, there are some disadvantages that can be associated with the employment of these charts too.
+Parents and teachers have widely used behaviour reward charts to promote positive behavioural transformation among children.
+However, some disadvantages can also be associated with the employment of these charts.

 1. Advantages of Behavior Reward Chart